Employment growth stalls in British Columbia

 The goods-producing sector of the economy was down about 1.7% on a year-over-year basis.
 Both resource extraction and manufacturing posted declines, down about 11,000 jobs.
 While the services-producing sector of the economy saw gains overall, "transportation and warehousing" saw declines of about 5,500 jobs and "business, building, and other support services" lost over 10,000 jobs.
 "Information, culture and recreation" lost almost 14,000 jobs.
 Meanwhile, "Finance, insurance, real estate, rental and leading" saw gains of over 14,000 jobs.

 Currently, I'm waiting for Q4 commercial bank statistics to be posted by Statistics Canada in order to get a better look at the economic situation in BC.
 I suspect all major credit categories (personal, business, and mortgages) are experiencing lower credit growth in Q4 on a year-over-year basis, which would explain at least some of the decline in employment figures.
 We've already begun to see a trend of growth deceleration in credit in previous quarters.
-You can check that data out by visiting the
+You can check that data out by visiting the dashboard

 and navigating over to the employment tab.